-- (1) A conflict of interest includes: - (a) any interest that creates an actual conflict, or a reasonable apprehension or perception of a conflict, to the interests and objects of the association, and - (b) any interest that would prevent or could be reasonably perceived to prevent a committee member from carrying out the functions of that member's office and/or acting in the interests of the association's members. - (2) Each committee member must declare any conflict of interest - (3) The conflict must be declared as soon as practicable after the committee member becomes aware of the conflict. - (4) The conflict will be noted and recorded on a conflict register maintained by the committee. - (5) A committee member who fails to declare a conflict will be subject to any action, deemed appropriate in the circumstances, by the other committee members, including but not limited to removal from office and/or removal from the association.
+- (1) A conflict of interest includes: - (a) any interest that creates an actual conflict, or a reasonable apprehension or perception of a conflict, to the interests and objects of the association, and - (b) any interest that would prevent or could be reasonably perceived to prevent a committee member from carrying out the functions of that member's office and/or acting in the interests of the association's members. - Each committee member must declare any conflict of interest. - (3) The conflict must be declared as soon as practicable after the committee member (referred herein as the "conflicted member") becomes aware of the conflict. - (4) The conflict will be noted and recorded on a conflict register maintained by the committee.
+The register must also include all conflicts of existing committee members which were declared in accordance with clause 16. - (5) A committee member who fails to declare a conflict will be subject to any action, deemed appropriate in the circumstances, by the other committee members, including but not limited to removal from office and/or removal from the association. - (6) The committee may take any action deemed reasonable in order to manage the conflict of interest.
+For avoidance of doubt, this may include but is not limited to: - (a) Excluding the conflicted member from meetings or discussions relevant to the conflict; - (b) Requiring the conflicted member to abstain from a particular vote; or - (c) By resolution, removing the conflicted member from office.